radixsh/PHY9-transition-helper/README.md

 The main requirement for server transition (other than creating the new quarter's channels) is that we preserve the previous quarter's channels in case of academic misconduct concerns, as anything arising at the end of a quarter can take some time to process.
-This means that we actually delete channels on a one quarter delay.
+This means that we delete channels on a one quarter delay.
 For example, the transition to Spring 2023 would involve deleting the (archived) Fall 2022 channels, archiving the Winter 2023 channels, and creating new Spring 2023 channels.

 ## Server Transition Checklist
-This checklist was last updated 28 September 2023.
+This checklist was last updated 7 January 2024.

 1. Send a message in the announcements channel saying that we are currently in the process of transitioning the server for the next quarter.
 This message